marcusoftnet/marcusoftnet.github.io/_posts/2014-04-21-lookingForBetter.md

 as a homage to the pioneers that have fought to use these, if nothing
 else:

 - test driven development
 - involving customer in the software development process, early and continuously
 - pair programming
 - continuous delivery
--   \[agile practice \#24\]
+- agile practice 42
--   \[agile practice that only you do in your context that have improved your effectiveness\]
+- agile practice that only you do in your context that have improved your effectiveness

 ### More examples?